ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if the interactable object is currently snapped in a drop zone and returns false if it is not.

 The IsInSnapDropZone method determines whether the interactable object is currently snapped to a drop zone.

+#### SetSnapDropZoneHover/1

+  > `public void SetSnapDropZoneHover(bool state)`

+  * Parameters
+   * `bool state` - The state of whether the object is being hovered or not.
+  * Returns
+   * _none_

+The SetSnapDropZoneHover method sets whether the interactable object is currently being hovered over a valid Snap Drop Zone.

+#### GetStoredSnapDropZone/0

+  > `public VRTK_SnapDropZone GetStoredSnapDropZone()`

+  * Parameters
+   * _none_
+  * Returns
+   * `VRTK_SnapDropZone` - The SnapDropZone that the interactable object is currently snapped to.

+The GetStoredSnapDropZone method returns the snap drop zone that the interactable object is currently snapped to.

+#### IsDroppable/0

+  > `public bool IsDroppable()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if the item can currently be dropped and returns false if it is not currently possible to drop.

+The IsDroppable method returns whether the item can be dropped or not in it's current situation.

 ### Example